 The Earl Center layout is a single, large, open environment, with options for creating separate classroom or meeting spaces.
-In addition, the lightweight, configurable furniture (see our list of furniture and their manufacturers) and the technology available make the Earl Center the most tech-enabled and versatile space on campus.
+In addition, the lightweight, configurable furniture (see our list of furniture and their manufacturers [PDF]) and the technology available make the Earl Center the most tech-enabled and versatile space on campus.

 You can make reservations of specific sections of the Earl Center.
 Fill out the Space Reservation Request Form or contact the Assistant Director, Mare Parker O'Toole at email@example.com with your request.

 Sliding glass panels can create separate meeting spaces.
 The glass panels allow for five different configurations: